gkarwchan/hugoblogsource/content/posts/2024_01_05_OAuth2_and_SPA.md

 comment = true
 +++

+When a public SPA needs to authenticate through OAuth 2.0, it faces a big challenge.
-Public SPA challenge when it comes to use OAuth 2.0, is you cannot store any type of secrets of credentials in your code.
+The challenge is you cannot store any type of secrets of credentials in your code.
 This is why OAuth provided a special flow to be used by SPA: Authorization Code Grant & PKCE.
 We are going to describe this flow in details here.

 ## Summary of the process:
 To describe the flow briefly, when the SPA requires to get a token it will direct the application to an Authorization Server (AS), which will use that server login page and UI, and the user will run the login process on the AS server website, then that server will return back to the original client website using a callback url passing the token to the SPA.